ewowi/StarDocs/docs/StarLight/GettingStarted.md

 * Follow StarBase steps using StarLight binary
     * [StarBase](/StarDocs/StarBase/GettingStarted)

-* Select the LEDs tab in the UI
+* Select the StarLight tab in the UI

 * Generate a fixture
     * [Fixture Generator](/StarDocs/StarLightMod/StarLightModFixtureGenerator)